hitbuyi/xtreme1/README.md

 ## How to update xtreme1's point cloud detection model from CUDA-10.2 to CUDA-11.3 for AI annotating

-point cloud's model used for AI annotating in xtreme1 (here is xtreme1-v091-point-cloud-object-detection) uses CUDA-10.2 , and can't run on CUDA-11.3, if your computer's GPU is newer when you use xtreme1's AI annotating function,xtreme1 prompts `Model Run Error`, you need to update xtreme1's point cloud detect model to CUDA-11.3 or other higher verions to run AI annotating correctly. here are steps to do updating process.
+point cloud's model used for AI annotating in xtreme1 (here is xtreme1-v091-point-cloud-object-detection) uses CUDA-10.2 , and can't run on CUDA-11.3, if your computer's GPU is newer when you use xtreme1's AI annotating function,xtreme1 prompts `Model Run Error`, you need to update xtreme1's point cloud detection model to CUDA-11.3 or other higher versions to run AI annotating correctly. here are steps to perform updating process.

 ### step 1: run the whole conatainer
     $ docker compose --profile model up
-note that this command should be runned under xtreme1-v0.9.1 which conatains docker-compose.yml and deploy as the original project describled.if the container works well ,we'll see annotation web on http://localhost:8190
+note that this command should be run under xtreme1-v0.9.1 which contains docker-compose.yml and deploy as the original project described.if the container works well ,we'll see annotation web on http://localhost:8190

-### step 2: enter the point clound detection container
+### step 2: enter the point cloud detection container
     $ docker exec -it xtreme1-v091-point-cloud-object-detection-1 /bin/bash

 to find which version of OS the image was used, use dpkg --list